 - Preheat oven to 350F/180C.

-- Stir well and add about buttermilk, to make a soft dough.
+- Stir well and add the buttermilk to make a soft dough.

-- Divide the dough in half and shape into round loaves.
+- Divide the dough in half and shape it into round loaves.

 - The bottom of the baked bread should have a hollow sound when tapped.